 - Take everything out, one shelf/section at a time.
 Sort the items as you go, getting rid of anything expired or that you’ve opened but know you are not going to eat.
 If you are like me, you may well have several boxes of fruit flavoured tea, that you don’t like.
 Transfer things that are unopened and still good, but that you don’t think you’ll actually eat, to the donation box – make a note to take it to a needy charity.

 - Once a shelf is cleared, clean it.
-Clean with a damp cloth and your normal household cleaning spray (I use a water and white vinegar mix).
-Taking extra effort to scrub any sticky areas.
-Leave to dry.
+Clean with a damp cloth and your normal household cleaning spray.
+I’m currently using 7th Generation products.
+Green, non toxic spray.
+I

 - Invest in some good storage jars.
 I love to use large glass kilner jars so I can see everything clearly particularly good to see when something is running out.
 Ikea have a great selection of affordable kitchen storage products.